zowe/docs-site/docs/user-guide/api-mediation/configuration-enable-single-sign-on-extenders.md

 # Enabling single sign on for extending services

-:::info**Role:** system programmer, API service extender
+:::info**Roles:** system programmer, API service extender
 :::

-Enabling Single Sign On (SSO) in Zowe involves configuring JWT tokens and PassTickets for secure authentication.
+Enabling Single Sign On (SSO) in Zowe involves configuring JWT tokens or PassTickets for secure authentication.
 The JWT token configuration requires setting up a custom HTTP header to store the token, thereby enhancing secure communication with southbound services.

 For more information, see [Enabling single sign on for extending services via JWT token configuration](./configuration-extender-jwt).